ecadlabs/taquito/docs/lambda_view.md

 want to interact with Smart Contracts by updating information but also by reading back pieces of data.

-Many Smart Contracts have what's known as `view methods`, which allow you to specify parameters around what data you'd like to retrieve.
+Many Smart Contracts have what's known as `view methods,` which allow you to specify parameters around what data you'd like to retrieve.
 They also require you to supply a callback contract whose storage will update as a result of executing the view method.